google/googletest/googletest/docs/primer.md

 ## Writing the main() Function

+Most users should _not_ need to write their own `main` function and instead link with `gtest_main` (as opposed to with `gtest`), which defines a suitable entry point.
+See the end of this section for details.
+The remainder of this section should only apply when you need to do something custom before the tests run that cannot be expressed within the framework of fixtures and test suites.

-Write your own main() function, which should return the value of `RUN_ALL_TESTS()`.
+If you write your own `main` function, it should return the value of `RUN_ALL_TESTS()`.

 You can start from this boilerplate: